 Alternatively it makes for great finger-food but once they come off the grill don't expect them to hang around on the serving plate for very long.

 Cooking Time:- 10 minutes

 Brush the asparagus spears with olive oil and sprinkle with the black pepper.
 Then wrap some of the ham around each spear.

 Place them in a barbecue basket and cook over medium hot coals for 5 – 10 mins.
 The asparagus will turn a darker green when cooked and be careful not to overcook otherwise it will go soggy.

-That's your asparagus and ham barbecued so all you need do now is break out the mayonnaise or why not try my Alabama White Barbecue Sauce?
+That's your grilled asparagus recipe with serrano ham so all you need do now is break out the mayonnaise or why not try my Alabama White Barbecue Sauce?